aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-observability/README.md

 ```

 #### Set up an Index Pattern in OpenSearch to Explore Log Data

-- Log into console, navigate to OpenSearch console, click on the "opensearch" domain and click on the link under __OpenSearch Dashboards URL__ to access the Kibana dashboard.
+- Log into the AWS console, navigate to Amazon OpenSearch Service, click on the "opensearch" domain and click on the link under __OpenSearch Dashboards URL__ to access the Kibana dashboard.
-- Log into the OpenSearch dashboard with the credentials set in `dev.tfvars`
+- Log into the OpenSearch dashboard with the credentials you set in `dev.tfvars`
 - From the OpenSearch Dashboards Welcome screen select __Explore on my own__
 - On _Select your tenant_ screen, select Private and click __Confirm__
 - On the next screen click on the _OpenSearch Dashboards_ tile